Hazlehurst, Mississippi: History

 This city had civil rights activity during the mid-1960s.
-Because of violence against blacks in this area, Mississippi, the armed Deacons for Defense and Justice established centers here and in nearby Crystal Springs in 1966 and 1967.
+Because of violence against black people in this area, Mississippi, the armed Deacons for Defense and Justice established centers here and in nearby Crystal Springs in 1966 and 1967.
 They provided physical protection for protesters working with the NAACP on a commercial boycott of white merchants to force integration of facilities and employment, and to gain jobs for African Americans following passage of civil rights legislation in 1964.

 On January 23, 1969, an F4 tornado devastated the south side of Hazlehurst, killing 11 people in town and damaging or destroying 175 homes.

 Geography

 Hazlehurst is located slightly east of the center of Copiah County.
 U.S. Route 51 passes through the center of the city, leading north 9 mi to Crystal Springs and south 20 mi to Brookhaven.
 Interstate 55 runs west of and generally parallel to US 51, with access to Hazlehurst from exits 59 and 61.
 Mississippi Highway 28 crosses US 51 and I-55 in the northern part of town, leading east 14 mi to Georgetown and west 46 mi to Fayette.

 According to the United States Census Bureau, Hazlehurst has a total area of 11.5 km2, of which 11.3 km2 is land and 0.1 km2, or 1.02%, is water.